-On the Steezy website, there are over 600 dance classes with new releases every week where you can master a variety of street dance styles, including urban, dance popping, housebreaking, dance hall, jazz-funk and more.
+There are over 600 dance classes on the Steezy website with new releases every week where you can master a variety of street dance styles, including urban, dance popping, housebreaking, dance hall, jazz-funk, and more.

 I wasn’t going to mention Steezy because it’s not free, but the features blew me away.

-As you watch the videos, you can do a variety of things, such as switch views of the dancers from front to back.
-If you can’t get a specific movement right, you can loop the video to replay and slow the speed of the video until you get the moves down right.
+As you watch the videos, you can do various things, such as switch views of the dancers from front to back.
+If you can’t get a specific movement right, you can loop the video to replay and slow the video’s speed until you get the moves down right.
 The most interesting and unique feature is the ability to see yourself dancing on a split screen (if you have a camera on your computer).